Chart Color Schemes

 Maroochydore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 22 projects likely to impact the area.
-Notable projects include The Millwell, Sunshine Coast Infrastructure Coordination Plan, SOL by Walker, and Sunshine Coast Public Transport Project (Coastal Corridor).
-Below is a list of those most relevant.
+AreaSearch has identified 22 projects likely impacting the area.
+Key projects include The Millwell, Sunshine Coast Infrastructure Coordination Plan, SOL by Walker, and Sunshine Coast Public Transport Project (Coastal Corridor).
+Below is a list detailing those most relevant.

 Professional plan users can use the search below to filter and access additional projects.